pddshk/BSU-master-paper-template-XeLaTeX/README.md

 - Font files (all the `*.otf` and `*.ttf` files).
 They are presented for portability, so you don't need to install necessary fonts system-wide
 - `mpaper.cls` is a TeX class file that contains definition for `mpaper` class and all the necessary packages and formatting stuff to make your thesis shine bright like it was typeset in Word.
 - `main.tex` quite self-explanatory name for a file.
 - `mpaper.cwl`.
 In case you use TeXStudio you can get upset with how it highlights some commands defined in `mpaper.cls`.
-So you need visit the [TeXStudio manual](https://texstudio-org.github.io/background.html#description-of-the-cwl-format) to know where to emplace this file to get rid of this annoying yellow boxes around 'unknown' commands.
+So you need to visit the [TeXStudio manual](https://texstudio-org.github.io/background.html#description-of-the-cwl-format) to know where to emplace this file to get rid of this annoying yellow boxes around the 'unknown' commands.
 - `LICENSE` file.
 Read carefully as it can contain something bad like sacrificing your firstborns in honor of C programming language.
 - `README.md` file.
 This is mysterious file that was never seen by anyone, so many philosophers and scientists are in doubt about it's existence